saikrishnaderangula/saikrishnaderangula/README.md

-# Hi there 👋, I'm [Your Name]
+# Hi there 👋, I'm Saikrishna Derangula

 🚀 **About Me**
-- 🌱 Currently learning: [Your tech stack / skills]
+- 🌱 Currently learning: AI, Web Development, and Full-Stack Development
-- 💡 Interested in: AI, Web Development, Open Source
+- 💡 Interested in: Artificial Intelligence, Open Source, and Robotics
-- 🔭 Working on: [Your project name or area]
+- 🔭 Working on: NextEra Code214 – an AI-powered adaptive learning platform
-- 📫 Reach me at: [Your email/LinkedIn/Twitter]
+- 📫 Reach me at: [Your Email/LinkedIn/Twitter]

 ---